conmurphy/vagrant-aci/README.md

 # Cisco ACI Vagrant Command Plugin - Proof of Concept

-This is a plugin that allows Vagrant to interact with a Cisco Application Centric Infrastructure (ACI) environment and create/delete Application Network Profiles (ANP).
+This is a plugin that allows Vagrant to interact with a Cisco Application Centric Infrastructure (ACI) environment to create/delete Application Network Profiles (ANP).

 This plugin is currently a Proof of Concept and has been developed and tested against Cisco ACI 2.1 and Vagrant 1.2+